Ladies, Don’t Skip Strength Training – It Boosts Health, Confidence and Bonds

 How To Unlock Your Inner Strength: Unleashing Total Body Power for Women

-Sample 4-Day Total Body Power Bodybuilding Workout Routine for Women Beginners
+Sample 4-Day: Total Body Power Bodybuilding Workout Routine for Women Beginners

 Day 1: Upper Body (Pushing)

-Before you start a workout, you must always start with a Warm-Up session, it should include a 5-10 minutes of light cardio and dynamic stretches (Go to bottom of the home page) You should stretch both before you start your workout, and at the end of your routine.
-Remember warm-down exercises are just as important if not more important than a warm-up.
-If you are looking to increase your muscle size or tone-up, I will be writing an article on this subject shortly.
+Before you start a workout, you must always start with a Warm-Up session, it should include a 5-10 minutes of light cardio and dynamic stretches (Go to bottom of the home page)

 1. Bench Press (or Dumbbell Press): 4 sets of 8-12 reps